w-v/3letterdomainsfr/README.md

 # 3letterdomainsfr
-to get a list of 3 letter available domains in .fr related post with the list as of Dec 17 is on [https://sites.google.com/site/0x00007f5dee71f2f0/](my blog)
+to get a list of 3 letter available domains in .fr related post with the list as of Dec 17 is on [my blog](https://sites.google.com/site/0x00007f5dee71f2f0/)

 ## Getting Started
 1. Clone this repository